UNIVERSITY OF WISCONSIN River Falls

 or MATH 166 Calculus I 4 cr.

-Charles Corcoran-Chair, Ali Dalkilic, Dawn Hukai, June Li, Carl Popelka, Reza Rahgozar, Megan Sun, Mary Tichich, Ellen Schultz-Academic Advisor.
+Charles Corcoran-Chair, David Breger, Dawn Hukai, Michael Jacobson, June Li, Reza Rahgozar, Megan Sun, Mary Tichich, Laura Boche-Senior Academic Adviser.

 Students are required to have a minimum of 150 semester credit hours in order to sit for the CPA exam in Wisconsin.
 For education requirements to sit for the CPA exam in Minnesota, please contact the Minnesota State Board of Accountancy.